 If your car requires excessive maintenance, then consider whether you’d retain more value from trading it in.
 After all, if your car is worth £2,000 but requires £5,000 to get it up to standard, the overall value is unlikely to be recouped, so trading or scrapping your car would get you the best price.

-If your cars log book is lost, it costs £25 to order a new one from the DVLA.
+If the logbook of your car is lost, it costs £25 to order a new one from the DVLA.
 This small expense will definitely be recouped when you try and sell your car, as buyers will be wary if one is not supplied, meaning you might not get a good price on your car.